tobiz/MarantzIP/README.md

 # MarantzIP
-Python module to perform IP control of Marantv AV systems
+Python module to perform IP control of Marantz AV systems

 20200319: Note use 'main' branch; having problems using Eclipse with github!!